sisoe24/nukeserversocket/README.md

 # 1. NukeServerSocket README

-A Nuke that plugin that will allow you to execute code inside Nuke over the local network.
+A Nuke that plugin that will allow code execution inside Nuke from the local network.

 > This is a companion plugin for: www.placeholder.com.